 This course is designed for students to complete supervised study related to psychiatric-mental health nurse practitioner care.
 Course content varies according to student needs and interests.
+This course may be completed a maximum of three (3) times under different subtitles.

 Prerequisite: Permission of instructor.